 the Performance Schema implementation and a suffix defined by the

-to the instrument.
-For the prefix part of instrument names, the
+the instrument.
+For the prefix part of instrument names, the top

 The suffix part of instrument names comes from the code for the instruments themselves.
 Suffixes may include levels such as these: